ianphil/spike-inventory-de/README.md

 }
 ```

-Then, in [`./InventoryCosmosTrigger/function.json`](./InventoryCosmosTrigger/function.json), specify the:
+Then, in your `local.settings.json` file, specify these properties:

 - `leaseCollectionName`
 - `databaseName`
 - `collectionName`

-Or use the defaults.
+Your `local.settings.json` structure can be copied from [`local.settings.template.json`](./local.settings.template.json).

 ## 2. Start the function host